Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -
 Assignment 15, Display lines containing the pattern “root” from the file /etc/passwd grep -i "root" /etc/passwd
-Assignment 16 Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -c -i "bin" /etc/passwd
+Assignment 16, Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -c -i "bin" /etc/passwd
+Assignment 17, Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd grep -i "root" -A 3 /etc/passwd